tlake/static-site/src/content/dnd/characters/npcs/ignaroz.md

 ### Magrin

-- During 2022-03-30 Import Campaign#The Rewards of Loyalty, it was implied that Ignaraz may have been quite close to Magrin, as she displayed a strong, personal reaction to the revelation that he went to Fierna willingly.
+- During 2022-03-30 Import Campaign#The Rewards of Loyalty, it was implied that Ignaroz may have been quite close to Magrin, as she displayed a strong, personal reaction to the revelation that he went to Fierna willingly.

 ### Tymphal

-- Ignaraz has demonstrated strong loyalty and deference to Tymphal.
+- Ignaroz has demonstrated strong loyalty and deference to Tymphal.

 ## Key Info

 - point of contact for Tymphal's Contract
-- was promoted to bearded devil by [Tymphal](/dnd/characters/np-cs/tymphal/) for her role facilitating the successful execution of Tymphal's Contract
+- was promoted to bearded devil by [Tymphal](/dnd/characters/npcs/tymphal/) for her role facilitating the successful execution of Tymphal's Contract

 ## Quotations